Sweet and savory poppy seed dressing with only 5-ingredients. It’s an ideal dressing for drizzling on top of green salads with fruit.

 Shaking helps recombine all the ingredients once they’ve settled in the fridge.

 This poppy seed salad dressing will last for 3-5 days when stored properly in the fridge in an airtight container or mason jar.
-And when you want to use it, give it a quick stir or shake the jar before serving.
+When ready to serve, give it a quick stir or shake the jar before serving.

 Love creamy dressings?
 Give these a try: